grafana/diy-iot/README.md

 # IoT with Grafana
 This repository contains information on how to start with IoT using [Arduino](https://www.arduino.cc/), [Grafana](https://grafana.com/oss/grafana/), [Prometheus](https://prometheus.io/) and [Grafana Loki](https://grafana.com/oss/loki/).
 In this repository, we will use [Grafana Cloud](https://grafana.com/products/cloud/) that includes hosted Grafana, Prometheus and Loki to remove the overhead of installing and maintaining these systems.
-All of these projects are open source and if you want, you can run them by yourself.
+All of these projects are open source and therefore if you want, you can run them by yourself.

 ## Contents
-1. Set up Arduino IDE
+1. Setting up and using Arduino IDE
-1. Set up Grafana Cloud
+1. Setting up Grafana Cloud
 1. Using Loki and Prometheus libraries
 1. Example of projects built with Arduino and Grafana Cloud

-## Set up Arduino IDE
+## Setting up and using Arduino IDE
 The open source Arduino IDE makes it easy to write code and upload it to the board.
-The Arduino software is easy-to-use for beginners, yet flexible enough for advanced users.
+The Arduino software is easy to use for beginners, yet flexible enough for advanced users.

 ### Installing
-To start, we are going to have to install [Arduino IDE](https://www.arduino.cc/en/Guide), a platform that’s used to write and upload programs to Arduino compatible boards.
+To start, we are going to install [Arduino IDE](https://www.arduino.cc/en/Guide), a platform that’s used to write and upload programs to Arduino compatible boards.
+Follow the installing instruction for your OS.

 ### Set up Arduino IDE to support ESP32 board
 This step is not necessary if Arduino hardware is used.
 If you decide to use ESP32 development boards _(we are using ESP32 boards in most of the projects listed below)_, we will need to do couple additional steps: